Useurmind/FluxInTypescriptWithRx/docs/navigation_forms.md

 ### Pages as units of work

-We assume the pages to be units of work.
+We assume the pages requested through page communication to be units of work.
 This means page communication is not meant to transmit information back and forth.
 It should rather be used like backend calls.

 __Example__: A page wants certain inputs that another page can ask from the user.
 The page calls onto the other page, the user inputs everything there and the response is given back to the initial page.

 ### Using page communication

-In your requesting store you should inject the `IPageStore` which is an interface that allows you to interact with the central services from inside your page.
+In a store on your requesting page you should inject the `IPageStore` which is an interface that allows you to interact with the central services from inside your page.
 On this interface you can then call `requestPageWithResult` to request another page.

 `RequestingStore.ts`
 ```typescript